 Your Hormones Could Be Off

 “Getting testosterone levels checked can be a good first step towards finding a cause for low energy during the day,” Shah recommends.
 Men’s testosterone levels naturally decline with age, and fatherhood may cause low testosterone, too.
-Simple lifestyle changes, such as increasing exercise and investing in a healthy diet can stop men stave off low-T fatigue.
+Simple lifestyle changes, such as increasing exercise and investing in a healthy diet can help men stave off low-T fatigue.

 You’re Not Getting Enough Natural Light

 “Exposure to light stimulates the brain and body, causing us to be more awake and alert,” says registered nurse Rebecca Lee.
 Employees cooped up in a poorly lit office may feel tired regardless of how they slept the night before.
 So if you’re exhausted, try taking it outside — the natural light could be the boost you need.

 “Individuals with sleep apnea often sleep enough hours at night, but snore loudly, wake often, and also wake others with their snoring,” says family physician Crystal Bowe.
 People with sleep apnea may sleep eight full hours, but because that sleep is constantly interrupted, they don’t reap the same restful benefits from it.
 Sleep apnea can also cause blood pressure to increase, adding to tiredness overall.
 And since men have larger larynxes, their airways close more often while lying down.
 These tired guys may be getting more quantity than quality sleep, as a result.

 The thyroid, a little butterfly-shaped gland in the neck that regulates metabolism and digestion, can cause plenty of problems if it’s not working properly.
 An underactive thyroid, or hypothyroidism, results in exhaustion as well as constipation, dry skin, and hair loss.
 “When underactive, the thyroid cannot properly perform its role in keep our body’s processes running at full speed,” Shah says.